adamelele/MAS/README.md

 This Mini Project is focusing on different types of inheritences

 ## Final Project
 This is a main Project form this lecture.
-The project is an implementation of few functionalities of a online shop.
-For this project I used PosrtgreSQL Database with Spring Boot and Hibernate to manage backend.
-For front end i used Thymeleaf of simplicity.
+The project is an implementation of few functionalities of a online shop based on the documentation created for this project.
+For this project I used PosrtgreSQL Database with Spring Boot and Hibernate to manage back-end.
+For front-end i used Thymeleaf of simplicity.